curtisjhu/gems/source/natural/caustics/index.md

 (that is the only light contribution is the ray going straight down.
 Light doesn't travel well in water anyways so this is a rough estimation).
 Then it refracts through a water surface described by a fourier series.
-Then it samples a texture of the sun or light source.
+Then it samples a light source.